janpetzold/az305-learning/README.md

 Azure App Configuration provides a service to centrally manage application settings and feature flags.
 You can use App Configuration to store all the settings for your application and secure their accesses in one place.

-Blue/Green deployment: Deploy new version to dedicated environment and switch over

-Canary: Deploy for small number of users and increase over time

-A/B-Testing: Feature flags, some customers get A and others B

-Progressive exposure approach: Test each update in a controlled manner (e.g. feature flags, Blue/Greeen, Canary Releases, subset of customers) so that issues are fixed early in production.
+Progressive exposure approach: Test each update in a controlled manner (e.g. feature flags A/B testing, Blue/Green for switchover to other environment, Canary Releases to test with small amount of users and increase over time, subset of customers) so that issues are fixed early in production.
 Avoid rolling out a faulty update that impacts your entire customer base.
 Test whether the update is backward and forward compatible.

 Testing types would be Unit, Smoke, Integration, Manual, Stress, Security, Fault injection

 Performance Efficiency: Consumption matches load (Autoscale in and out)

-` `It is important to monitor both real and synthetic transactions to ensure that performance during real-world usage is acceptable.
+It is important to monitor both real and synthetic transactions to ensure that performance during real-world usage is acceptable.

 Proxy Placement Group (PPG): reduce latency between resources in a region